groupe-sii/ogham/README.md

 ### Sending a long SMS

 As you may know, SMS stands for Short Message Service.
 Basically, the messages are limited to a maximum of 160 characters (depends of char encoding).
-The library handles for you the split of messages into several parts the right way to be recomposed by clients later.
+If needed, the library will split your messages into several parts the right way to be recomposed by clients later.
 So the code doesn't change at all (the sample is available [here](sample-standard-usage/src/main/java/fr/sii/notification/sample/standard/sms/LongMessageSample.java):

 ```java
 package fr.sii.notification.sample.standard.sms;